-Nowadays, workers are exposed to all types of risks.
+Nowadays, workers are exposed to all types of vibration risks.
 It does not matter whether a person works in an office or a kitchen, no one is completely safe from getting hurt.
-Nonetheless, some sectors are more prone to risks than others and the menaces themselves often vary in nature.
+Nonetheless, some sectors are more prone to vibration risks than others and the menaces themselves often vary in nature.
 Since the advent of industrialisation, especially machinery, there is a risk to which more and more manual workers are being exposed: vibrations.
-Unfortunately, this problem is often overlooked and some employers do not feel the need to carry out vibration assessments.
+Unfortunately, this problem is often overlooked and some employers do not feel the need to carry out a vibration risk assessment.

 Acoustic vibration assessments and acoustic testing are necessary to a business for several reasons.
 These are as follows:

 - Ensuring the health and safety of its employees who are exposed to vibration.

 - Assessing the vibration risk on building damage.

 - Providing commercial information on products.

 When certain jobs are being carried out, people can be exposed to heavy vibrations for prolonged periods of time.
 It might not seem to be much of an ordeal in the first place, but this can lead to serious health issues.
 To prevent such things from happening, certain proactive measures can be taken.
-The only way to put this into place, though, is by executing a vibration assessment.
+The only way to put this into place, though, is by executing a vibration risk assessment.
 The latter should be undertaken by the management and its objective is to help decide what course of action to take to make sure that the workforce’s health and safety are not threatened.
 It is worth noting that it does not only concern companies’ wage-earners, but also people living in the vicinity that may also be affected.

 How to evaluate the menace?

 For an evaluation to be effective, it has to fulfill some conditions.
 Those are the following:

 - It should pinpoint the locations on the premise that are likely to be subject to vibrations